kymb0/kymb0.github.io/_posts/2025-05-11-ai-ml-draft.md

 ```
 ![visualise](/assets/images/ai_ml_1/linearRegression.png)

-- Each dot = one case from the dataset
+- Each blue dot = a single event that was evaluated
 - X-axis = the true supernatural severity (what actually happened)
-- Y-axis = the model’s prediction
+- Y-axis = the model’s prediction (what was guessed to have happened)
+- We see that the trend is strong in terms of most predictions closely following the known outcome (visualised by the dots tightly grouping the red line as it travels)

 To see the residuals, we can further run the below: